The Best Microphone Preamps for Home Recording

 ✔ Versatile and feature-filled ✔ Has a gain knob ✔ Plenty of inputs | ✖️ Placement of inputs and outputs can make it difficult to mount it on a rack |

-With several nominations and awards on its belt, the Warm Audio WA73 is one of the high-end preamps on our list.
-Also dubbed as a classic and “Holy Grail” of microphone preamps today, the Warm Audio WA73 is a single-channel preamp and dual-channel preamp that has defined the tone of many pop and rock records for decades.
+With several nominations and awards on its belt, the Warm Audio WA73 is a high-end and iconic preamp.
+Warm Audio WA73 is a single-channel and dual-channel strip preamp that has defined the tone of many pop and rock records for decades.

-Classified as a staple in many recording studios, especially in British audio history, the Warm Audio WA73 brings vintage to both sound and design making it the perfect preamp for condenser mics, ribbon mics, and dynamic mics.
+Classified as a staple in many studios, especially in British audio history, the WA73 brings vintage to both sound and design, making it the perfect preamp for condenser mics, dynamic mics, and ribbon microphones.

-With an 80dB gain and a Carnhill Transformer balanced signal path, the WA73 is perfect for expressive sound sources such as vocals, acoustic guitar, electric guitar, bass guitar, drums, percussions, orchestras, keyboards, and more.
+With an 80dB gain and a Carnhill Transformer balanced class signal path, the WA73 is well-suited for expressive sound sources such as vocals, acoustic guitar, electric guitar, bass guitar, drums, percussions, orchestras, keyboards, and more.

-There are two models to choose from: the single channel preamplifier and channel preamplifier — both can come with or without EQ.
-No matter the model you opt for, all WA73 preamps are hand-wired and hand-assembled making them all the more premium.
+There are two models to choose from: the one-channel preamplifier and channel preamplifier — both can come with or without EQ controls.
+No matter the model you opt for, all WA73 preamps are hand-wired and hand-assembled, making them all the more premium.

-They also make use of tantalum and polystyrene capacitors in the signal path plus an output transistor to help achieve a smooth sound even when your gain settings are set on high.
+They also make use of tantalum and polystyrene capacitors in the signal path, plus an output transistor to help achieve a smooth and clean sound even when your gain settings are set on high.

 Pros | Cons |